 - Past, present and future medical bills

 Since 1993, the LA construction injury attorneys at McNicholas & McNicholas, LLP have been assisting victims who have been hurt, seriously injured or killed in a construction job-related accident throughout California.
 We work aggressively to pursue your claim so that you can receive the maximum compensation you deserve.
-We understand the importance of a construction worker’s job and are here to support you by providing legal counsel when you need it most.
 If you or someone you know has been in a construction job accident that resulted in a catastrophic injury or wrongful death due to negligence or intentional or unintentional harm, please call 310.474.1582 or fill out our contact form.